 Drought

-Droughts are periods of dry weather that last long enough to cause a water shortage.
-They have significant environmental, social, and economic repercussions.
-A natural feature of California’s climate, droughts have been exacerbated by human-induced warming.
+Droughts are periods of anomalously dry weather that lasts long enough to cause a water shortage.
+They have significant environmental, social, and economic impacts.
+Droughts are a natural feature of California's climate and are becoming even drier due to human-induced warming.
+More severe droughts are part of a climate pattern occurring more frequently in California called weather whiplash -- dramatic shifts between heavy rainfall and severe droughts.
 For more information, download the Drought chapter

 What does this indicator show?